 Adderall is the brand name for a prescription drug that combines amphetamine and dextroamphetamine.
 Ritalin is the brand name for the prescription drug that contains methylphenidate.
 Both of these substances are Schedule 2 drugs, and both are central nervous stimulants.
 When a doctor prescribes these drugs, Adderall and Ritalin work to treat medical conditions like attention deficit hyperactivity disorder, or ADHD.

 Although these drugs can be beneficial to certain individuals, they can also be addictive.
 Many people abuse drugs like Adderall and Ritalin.
 Most often, college and high school students are the culprits behind the abuse of these stimulants.
 Because of this, the government restricts them and classifies them as Schedule 2 substances.

 Cocaine is also a stimulant drug, although this is a substance without a medical purpose.
-The primary reason that it’s a schedule 2 drug because of its addictive properties.
+The primary reason that it’s a schedule 2 drug is because of its addictive properties.
 Consistent use of cocaine impacts the dopamine levels in the brain and can cause mental and physical health problems.

-The short-term effects of cocaine use can include nosebleeds, irritability, changes to focus and involuntary tics.
-Chronic abuse of cocaine can cause inflammation of the heart muscle, a high risk of stroke or even permanent brain damage.
+The short-term effects of cocaine use can include nosebleeds, irritability, changes to focus, and involuntary tics.
+Chronic abuse of cocaine can cause inflammation of the heart muscle, a high risk of stroke, or even permanent brain damage.